 We recommend choosing a power supply from one of the major brands like Corsair, EVGA, or Thermaltake.
 These power supplies offer high quality and reliability.

 The case is the container that encloses all of your PC’s components.
 When selecting a case, make sure it has enough room for all of your components and provides adequate ventilation.

 We suggest selecting a mid-tower or bigger case.
 Cases from brands like Corsair, Cooler Master, and NZXT are typically good options.

 So, there you have it!
 Building a gaming PC doesn’t have to be expensive.
 By choosing components from the right brands, you can build a system that will perform well and last for years.

-If you’re still unsure about how much does it cost to build a gaming pc or what components to choose, our staff can help you select the best options for your needs and budget.
+If you’re still unsure about how much it costs to build a gaming pc or what components to choose, our staff can help you select the best options for your needs and budget.
 Just let us how we can help you build a gaming PC or visit our website to get started.

 We hope this guide has helped you understand the costs associated with building a gaming PC.
 If you have any questions, please don’t hesitate to ask.
 We’re here to help!